Stillaguamish Tribe of Indians: Language

 The language of the Stillaguamish Tribe is Lushootseed, a Coast Salish language spoken by many different tribes throughout the Puget Sound region.
 Today, English is the more-commonly spoken language by members of the tribe, although the tribe is working to revitalize the language.
 The Cultural Resources Department of the tribe manages the tribe's cultural elements, including language.
-They offer classes for Lushootseed, and the tribe has a YouTube channel where they offer resources and lessons in Lushootseed.

-Economic Development
+Economic development

 The Stillaguamish Tribal Business Development Department develops and works in partnership with the board of directors for the tribe's businesses.
 Businesses operated by the tribe include River Rock Tobacco & Fuel and the Angel of the Winds Casino Resort, all located in Arlington.

-Stillaguamish Reservation

-The Stillaguamish Reservation was established in 2014 and is composed of several parcels of land, totaling 64 acres.